ASAG-ISCAS/PyBDR/README.md

 ## Computing Reachable Sets based on Boundary Analysis for Neural ODE

-An example for computing the reachable sets of neural ODEs with the tool is also provided.
-Users can refer to the example files provided and modify the neural network parameters to compute the reachable sets of other neural odes.
-Moreover, it is also enabled for users to modify the required caluculation parameters to see the effect of using different settings for calculating reachable sets.

 For example, consider a neural ODE with following parameters and $\textit{sigmoid}$ activation function, also evaluated in <a href="https://link.springer.com/content/pdf/10.1007/978-3-031-15839-1_15.pdf"><strong>'Manzanas Lopez, D., Musau, P., Hamilton, N. P., & Johnson, T. T. Reachability analysis of a general class of neural ordinary differential